 Herculaneum is far smaller than Pompeii and generally sees fewer visitors and crowds making it sensible to see Pompeii at an optimal time and visit Herculaneum later in the day.
 Herculaneum is physically far less demanding.
 Many guided tours include visits to both sites on the same day-trip tour.

 Save at Pompeii with the Campania Arte Ticket

 The three-day Campania Arte Ticket is a great savings deal for solo travelers.
-It currently cost €32 and include unlimited public transportation in Naples and the Campania region, free admission to two sights and up to 50% discount at a further 80 sites.
+It currently costs €32 and includes unlimited public transportation in Naples and the Campania region, free admission to two sights, and up to 50% discount at a further 80 sites.
 It pays for itself on a visit to Pompeii and say the Archaeological Museum in Naples when using public transportation with any further sights and train or metro rides adding to the savings.
-It also permits the use of skip-the-line counters and cut out the need to queue for train tickets.
+It also permits the use of skip-the-line counters and cuts out the need to queue for train tickets.